TomasHubelbauer/twitch-not-interested/readme.md

 A Twitch-native way to hide categories is to use the **Not Interested** overflow menu item.

-I am not aware of a native way to hide entire tags on Twitch.
+Twitch does not have a native way to hide entire tags, so the Unwated Twitch extensions needs to be relied on to hide tags even when this script is used to hide unwanted categories.

-I would like to find a way to mass-mark categories as Not Interested on Twitch and potentially devise a way for the Unwanted Twitch extension to mark items as well whenever a user hides a category.
+I present a way to mass-mark categories as Not Interested on Twitch.

-My motivation for this is slow performance of the Twitch tab whenever there are many hidden items as I hide all gaming content and keep just a handful of categories I am interested in.
+My motivation for this is slow performance of the Twitch tab whenever there are many hidden categories as I hide all gaming content and keep just a handful of categories I am interested in.

 When on the Categories page, `https://www.twitch.tv/directory`, this code gets